 Surefire Frequencies for a Better Kick Drum Sound

-The foundation of the drum-kit is the kick drum sound.
+The foundation of the drum-kit is the kick drum sound when you’re mixing drums.
 The kick drum makes your head bob in beat with the music.
 It’s the sound that you feel in your gut when you’re dancing to extremely loud music at the Jersey Shore.
 If the kick drum sounds bad then the whole foundation of the track will suck.

 Where Do You Start?

 A good starting point is obviously recording your kick drum well to begin with.
 But in the mixing phase you might want to spice it up a bit to make it sound all that better.